ivaylovasilev/DataChallenge2-Group17/README.md

 ## FILE SPECIFICATION:
 Main:
 - DataMerging: Merging of News and YouTube datasets (according to date)
+- DemographicsNotebook: Creating the file containing all useful and interpolated demographic variables
 - RunningRegression: Running of (nearly) all models used
 - PresentingData: used to format parts of Granular PAS Dataset, particulary convert encoded date
 - Untitled: Used to determine Restorative Justice + Bodycam conclusion, as well as Q62C's predictive power of other questions